WoyramA/MechaCar_Statistical_Analysis/README.md

 ### Study Design

 #### Aim of the study:
+The aim of the study was to determine how the various suspension coils designed by MechaCar measure against the mean standards of the population and the competition.
 #### Research Question:
 #### Ho: There is no statistical difference between the observed sample mean performance of all Manufacturing Lots and the presumed population mean (other competitors).
 #### Ha: There is a statistical difference between the observed sample mean performance of all Manufacturing Lots and the presumed population mean (other competitors).